-Our website.
-Our hub for all the information we think you want to read, need to know, and will make you want to work with Atlas whenever you need a translation or interpreter.
+The Atlas Translations website is our hub for all the information we think you want to read, need to know, and will make you want to work with Atlas Translations whenever you need a translation or interpreter.

 But there’s more to Atlas Translations than meets the eye and we want to help you gain a better understanding of this, and what makes us tick – including our commitment to our community and to charities.

 Anna, our chief blogger and PA, has written about this and you can read her full article below, but in summary:

 We are people!
 And we enjoy what we do, and we do translation very well.

 We love helping charities and sponsor the annual Polar Bear Plunge which has raised over £15 000 to date.

 We like chickens!
 You’ll have to read the article to explain that one…

 This is our commitment to the community and to charities, local and international.
 And also, introducing Roxy, Cynthia, Bertha, Ethel, Simba, T-Rex and Tree-Fu Tom, obvs.
 More about them later.